dpeka/UCI_Wearables/CodeBook.md

 - subject - this is a unique identifier from 1 to 30, that identifies one of the 30 individuals who participated on the test.

 66 additional columns that contain accelerometer data with X, Y and Z denoting the axial space over which the data was recorded.
+Note: Column Names were unchanged from original feature names to ensure full compatibility with original data set and original set of documentation.

 Because the data on this data frame is grouped, the values represent means.
 Therefore, the correct way to interpret the data
 is: For activity "LAYING", for subject #1, the mean of the mean values of tBodyAcc across the X axis is 0.2215982